 Course structure and content

-This is a full-time, 12-month course.
+The accounting and management degree is a full-time, 12-month course.
 During the first nine months of the course you’ll take compulsory and optional modules.
 The final three months will be spent on your dissertation.

 Compulsory modules cover the core concepts of accounting and management.
 You’ll study the fundamentals of financial accounting and management accounting, as well as management-related topics such as managing in a global context, strategic management and marketing in the digital age.
 You’ll consolidate your knowledge of both accounting and management during the Accounting for Corporate Performance module, which looks at the interaction between accounting processes and decision making in business.